 Ski and snowboarding lessons

-Nine kilometers of groomed skate and classic Nordic trails, with fun loop options to explore
+Seven kilometers of groomed skate and classic Nordic trails, with fun loop options to explore

-Three and a half miles of Groomed Winter Fat-Bike/Snowshoe Trails
+Three miles of Groomed Winter Fat-Bike/Snowshoe Trails

 Landslide Tubing Park complete with 275 tubes and up to 10 lanes of slippery fun